dimitrisfinas/angular-tutorial/README.md

     export LIGHTSTEP_ACCESS_TOKEN=<YOUR_VALUE>
     ```

-- Finally, build and start the application using
+6. Finally, build and start the application using
 ```shell
 ng serve
 ```

-- you can now test it connecting to http://localhost:4200
+    - You can now test it connecting to http://localhost:4200

 ## Troubleshooting